Theoi-Meteoroi/i2c-mux-pca9545a/README.md

 1) Make sure you are on Raspberry Pi Kernel 4.4 (may require sudo BRANCH=next rpi-update).

-2) Add the device tree overlay file for the TCA9545a to the /boot/overlays directory (I will post a link to the i2c-mux-pca9545a.dtbo file that I created).
+2) Add the device tree overlay file for the TCA9545a to the /boot/overlays directory.

 3) Add the following line to you /boot/config.txt file: